Aneesha5008/CHATBOT-PROJECT/README.md

 * Copy the Skill ID GUID.
 Use this value when setting up your run-time environment.

 * By default the application will import and use the skill named watson-chatbot, but you can configure it to use another skill by setting the run-time environment variable SKILL_ID.

+* To view the Assistant dialog, click on the skill and choose the Dialog tab.
+Here's a snippet of the dialog: